ClarenceClark/project-clarentine/calendar.md

 5. A separator can be omitted if the number group to the left has been omitted as well.
 6. If less than three number groups are present in the date, the present groups of numbers are assumed to represent the least significant divisions, and omitted numbers are understood to represent the current time for the group's associated division.
 7. Only the season may be omitted for the sake of clarity; a standalone number is easily mistook as just another number as opposed to a date.
+8. The number groups denoting the cycle and the day cannot be 0 or below.
-8. Examples:
+9. Examples:
 	- `4.2` : Current season, cycle 4, day 2
 	- `3.5.6` : Season 3, cycle 5, day 6
 	- `1234.07.08` : Season 1234, cycle 7, day 8
 	- `9.10.11` : Season 9, cycle 10, day 11
 	- `0.12.12`: Season 0, cycle 12, day 12
-	- `0.0.0`: Invalid date; cycle and day cannot be below 0
+	- `0.0.0`: Invalid date; see #8

 ## Section 4: Relative Dates